European Central Bank - eurosystem

 How do we, as Europeans, benefit from the euro?

-The creation of the euro was an impressive achievement, bringing the people of Europe together by allowing them to travel, study and work abroad much more easily and safely.
+The creation of the euro was an impressive achievement in bringing the people of Europe together by allowing them to travel, study and work abroad much more easily and safely.
 The Treaty of Maastricht was one of the most important milestones in the process of European integration, and one thing that it did was to pave the way for the creation of a common currency.

 How have Europeans benefited from the euro?